2019–20 Martyr's Memorial A-Division League

-The 2019–20 Martyr's Memorial A-Division League (शहीद स्मारक ए डिभिजन लिग २०७६) season, also known as the Qatar Airways Martyr's Memorial A-Division League for sponsorship reasons, was the 43rd edition of the Martyr's Memorial A-Division League since its establishment in 1954-55.
+The 2019–20 Martyr's Memorial A-Division League (शहीद स्मारक ए डिभिजन लिग २०७६) season, also known as the Qatar Airways Martyr's Memorial A-Division League for sponsorship reasons, was the 43rd edition of Nepal's Martyr's Memorial A-Division League since its establishment in 1954-55.
 A total of 18 teams competed in this edition of the league, which began on 14 December 2019 and concluded on 15 February 2020.

 Manang Marshyangdi Club were the defending champions.

 Machhindra Football Club were crowned league winners for the first time in the club's history on the last day of the league, after defeating Nepal Army Club 1–0.
 However, as only one club, Tribhuvan Army Club, could secure AFC club licensing, the second-placed team qualified for the 2021 AFC Cup preliminary round 1.

 Teams

 A total of 14 teams, all based in the Kathmandu Valley, contested the league with a relegation system.
 As there was no relegation in the previous season, all teams from the 2018–19 Martyr's Memorial A-Division League participated in the league.